ajs-voices/once-upon-a-dream/scenes/029-zion-christmas.md

 I had a few hours to kill before I was due at Zion for our annual Christmas bash.
 It was the only time we closed the club that wasn't a major holiday.
 We weren't going to be open for three full days in a row this year.
 We did open on New Years Eve - what club would close on the biggest party night.
 I shouldn't think about Angel, but he's not far from my mind as I got ready.
 Was he playing a game?
 What was he going to do about his father?
 What was I doing to do?
 I mean fuck, my Spanish was a bit rusty but I caught most of it.
 I wasn't sure how Mr. Vega was able to hide so much of his life.
 Pretty boy wasn't exactly subtle and neither was Chef Marco.
 How did my dad not know?
 Maybe he did.
 Seems like something he'd keep quiet if there was a potential conflict of interest with clients.

 I needed to change my train of thought.
 Work was a better option than what I was going to do about a non-existant relationship with a man I barely knew.
 But I still couldn't keep my mind from him.
 I put on more Zion appropriate clothing, tight black jeans and a matching black t-shirt that said Zion.
-I could work from home, but there was no point in staying, I could finish up my paperwork at Zion just as easily and Drew and Max would be there making final touches.
+I could work from home, but there was no point in staying, I could finish up my paperwork at Zion just as easily and Drew and Finn would be there making final touches.
 Mandy would be there too, hopefully they found a babysitter.
 This was their first bash with their new baby.
 They probably both needed the evening alone away from the kid.

 Thinking about Drew and Mandy brought the conversation I'd had with Angel earlier to mind.
 The tattoos and the stories I didn't tell him.
 Tris and Very had screwed me big time, but when it repeated itself with Drew and Mandy I swore off dating became like the machine the tattoo depicted.
 I wasn't in love with Drew or Mandy when we all got together for a few rounds.
 But they fell in love.
 They never asked for me to step out.
 It wasn't the same situation, I just stopped as soon as I saw them together and in love I just bowed out.
 I didn't have any hard feelings.
 Drew and I hung out.
 Mandy and I still hung out.
 We just weren't having sex anymore.
 I was happy for them.